deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 Rebeca is one of the two police officers that ought to protect Marjorie in the safe house.

 She's young, rough and harsh and she's not really happy spending five days "babysitting" Marjorie like she puts it.
-Throughout the events (especially on the fourth and fifth day) she becomes helping and warm.
+After the event with the noose she gets suspcious of Calvin and investigates behind his back which leads to a standoff of them two on day four.

 Because she finds about about Calvin's motives, she is killed by him on the fifth day.